elizerdim/react-meme-generator/README.md

 I completed this project on Scrimba back in September 2023 when I was first learning React and wanted to include it here for reference.

 - useId()
+- An async function cannot be directly passed into useEffect because it automatically returns a Promise, and if a function passed into useEffect should either return nothing or a cleanup function.
+So the async function should be passed into useEffect inside an anonymous function.

 ### Useful resources